candycane124/Bluem-Journal/README.md

-# Serenity Journal - SerenityHacks 2024
+# BLUEM Journal - SerenityHacks 2024

 ## About the Project
-Serenity Journal is an innovative journaling application developed for the SerenityHacks 2024 hackathon, focusing on mental health and wellness.
+Bluem is an innovative journaling application developed for the SerenityHacks 2024 hackathon, focusing on mental health and wellness.
 The application combines the therapeutic practice of journaling with game-like elements to enhance user motivation and satisfaction.
+Check out https://devpost.com/software/bluem!

 ## Key Features